ktpx/nordea-homebank/README.md

   $ nordea-homebank <exported_file.csv> > homebank.csv
 ```

+## Categories
 You can edit the categories hash in the script, to suit your own needs.
 The script
 will then try to match keywords you enter, to the description field in the cvs, and
 auto select the category.
 Just look at your exported file, and fill in as needed.
 This saves you a lot of time manually inputting categories.
+Make sure they exist
+in homebank before importing.

 ```
 %categories =